Follow this guide to get the best out of your new bike

 Secure your bike

 Always leave your bike locked up.
 Use a heavy-duty chain lock, folding link style lock or good quality U-lock and lock to something secure (not a removable street sign pole!).
-Consider bike and cycling insurance, Velosure offer our customers insurance here, or you could add it to your home insurance.
+Consider insurance, Velosure offer our customers insurance here, or you could add it to your home insurance.
+Record it free on BikeVault now to ease recovery later.

 For more tips see Protecting your bike from theft.